-I used to live in Sedona, Arizona, as you can tell by some of my Instagram shots.
-I loved the natural beauty of the red rocks in the surrounding national forest and enjoyed the countless scenic and breathtaking hiking trails.
+I used to live in Sedona, Arizona, initially being drawn to the natural beauty of the red rocks in the surrounding national forest and the countless scenic and breathtaking hiking trails.
 But Sedona, surprisingly, is also an American hotspot for all things metaphysical – it's become a huge tourist attraction due to its purported life-enhancing energy vortices, spiritual speakers, alternative healers, and new age shops.
 It's a small town with a population of approximately 11,000 but sees more than 3 million visitors per year.

 There are spiritual retreats of all kinds, luxurious spas, energy vortex jeep tours, and plenty of extravagant shops and art galleries available in and around Sedona.
 In some of the new age shops, a person can easily become overwhelmed by the prolific assortment and number of crystals and gemstones, some inset in jewelry of all kinds.
 There are also metaphysical and personal development books, music, incense, candles, wind chimes, angels, tarot cards, and statues of Buddha and Kuan Yin for sale.
 You can get a psychic, astrological, or tarot reading, or a photograph of your aura and chakras.